 Posted March 28, 2018

 Toward the end of 2017, Albert got a new day job (yay!).
-During his transition we decided to take advantage of the extra time off and took a short trip to Prince Edward Island.
-It was the shoulder season (see overtourism) so it was really a great time to go.
+During his transition, we took advantage of the extra time off and took a short trip to Prince Edward Island.
+It was the shoulder season (see over tourism) so it was really a great time to go.
 There weren’t many tourists, except those in town for the Prince Edward Island Marathon so we practically had the entire island to ourselves.
 And, there’s something to be said about going to the beach in the colder months.

 We based ourselves in Charlottetown, the capital of this eastern Canadian province, because most things were still open even though the tourist season had ended, unlike many other parts of the island.